 Overview: To support the growing needs of PBS, Communication Square fulfilled a PBX to Cloud Migration by initially deploying a Lync Server and later upgrading to Skype for Business.

 Michael Nolan is a veteran behavioral analyst and the President of the Positive Behavior Supports Corporation.
 He recognized that his organization was going through a growth phase.
 The increasing number of patients started to result in higher costs and limited communication.
 Before hearing about PBX to Cloud Migration, Michael decided to address these challenges using Avaya PBX.

 In 2010, Michael decided a Private Branch Exchange System would solve his issues and increase productivity.
 Soon after deploying Avaya PBX, PBS expanded to more than thirteen sites with over 1000 users.
 Unfortunately, the system they had deployed wasn’t able to support the ever-increasing size of their organization.
 PBS faced the same problem as before—their technology couldn’t keep up with their business.
-PBX to Cloud Migration could have resolved the growing issues Michael and his team were facing.
+This type of Migration could have resolved the growing issues Michael and his team were facing.

 It was becoming increasingly difficult for Michael’s team to reach out to patients’ families, teachers, colleagues and other caregivers.
 Additionally, Avaya PBX only allowed limited engagement and mobility.
 Infrastructure costs kept increasing to accommodate the growing number of users.
 So, Michael’s expenses were rising for a system that couldn’t even meet his needs.
 It quickly became clear that another solution was needed.
 That’s when Michael learned about PBX to Cloud Migration.